JOIN NOW for exclusive pricing & express shipping

 Match the Procedure to the Dominant Finding

-• Movement first: lines worsen with expression.
+• Movement first: lines worsen during expression.

 • Support second: tissue sits lower at rest.

-• Volume separately: hollow areas need different tools.
+• Volume separately: hollowing needs different tools.

 When Combination Treatment Makes Sense

-Risks, Contraindications, and When to Escalate
+Risks, Contraindications, and Escalation Planning

 If a Toxin Is the Right Mechanism